voertler/uvm-systemc/INSTALL.md

 It also creates one or more `.h` files containing system-dependent definitions if needed.
 Then, it creates the following files:

-  config.status         A shell script that you can run at another time to
+* config.status:
-                        recreate the current configuration.
+    A shell script that you can run at another time to recreate the current configuration.

-  config.cache          A file in which the configure test results are
+* config.cache:
-                        saved to speed up reconfiguration.
+    A file in which the configure test results are saved to speed up reconfiguration.
     Data is appended to the config.cache file.
     You can remove unwanted data.

-  config.log            A file in which compiler output is saved.
+* config.log:
+    A file in which compiler output is saved.
 This is used to debug the configure script.

 If you need to use other commands to successfully compile the package on your system, please try to determine if the configure script can be used